 We discussed what you should be doing when they do a workout and personal trainer software that you can use to your advantage.

 Don’t forget to take the chapter takeaway quiz to make sure you have a good grasp of everything covered here.

 For the assignment in this chapter, I think it’s important that you take the time to formulate your own questions you can ask your client after a training session.

-As mentioned earlier, those couple of minutes when training comes to an end is the perfect time to find out if they are enjoying your sessions, how motivated they are, where they think you could improve as a trainer and more.
+As mentioned earlier, those couple of minutes when training ends is the perfect time to find out if they are enjoying your sessions, how motivated they are, where they think you could improve as a trainer, and more.